-The VA allows its medical providers and pharmacists to discuss medical marijuana with their Veteran patients.
-If a patient is interested in medical marijuana, VA providers should discuss how using state-approved medical marijuana may affect the Veteran’s condition, clinical care, and possible treatment methods.
-Should a patient choose to use medical marijuana, the provider must document this in the Veteran’s health records and adjust their treatment methods accordingly.
+The VA allows its medical providers and pharmacists to discuss medical marijuana with their Veteran patients through a medical marijuana program.
+If a patient is interested in medicinal cannabis, VA providers should discuss how using state-approved medical marijuana may affect the Veteran’s condition, clinical care, and possible treatment methods.
+Should a patient choose to use medical marijuana, the provider must document this in the Veteran’s health and medical records and adjust their treatment methods accordingly.

 However, VA medical providers and pharmacists are prohibited from recommending medical marijuana use or assisting Veterans in obtaining medical marijuana.
 This includes, but is not limited to, completing forms to obtain medical marijuana permits, registering Veterans for participation in a state-approved marijuana program, or providing Veterans with referrals to assist in obtaining medical marijuana.